-Students who have completed their graduation requirements as of fall semester 2020 are eligible to participate in the May 2021 commencement ceremony.
-Potential spring and summer 2021 candidates for graduation are also invited to participate in the May 2021 ceremony.
-Final determination of the completion of graduation requirements for spring and summer 2021 applicants will be made at the conclusion of the respective semester by a member of the Counseling Office.
-Questions regarding eligibility should be directed to the Student Service Center at 440.525.7100.
+Students who have completed their graduation requirements as of fall semester are eligible to participate in the May commencement ceremony.
+Potential spring and summer candidates for graduation are also invited to participate in the May ceremony.
+Final determination of the completion of graduation requirements for spring and summer applicants will be made at the conclusion of the respective semester by a member of the Counseling and Advising Center.
+Questions regarding eligibility should be directed to the Counseling and Advising Center at 440.525.7200.
 Please note that participation in the commencement ceremony does not constitute the completion of graduation requirements.

 Graduation Requirements Policy

 - All associate degrees (or arts, science, applied science, and technical studies) require successful completion of at least 60 semester hours with a 2.0 minimum grade point average (GPA).
 The student must have earned at least 20 credit hours at Lakeland Community College.

 - Students earning an associate of applied business degree or associate of applied science degree are required to:

 - Pass all applicable technical courses for the particular major with a “C” grade or better.